Rome Travel Guide

 Should you book the Colosseum in advance?

 Yes.
-Timed-entry is one of the most important bookings in Rome and the best slots can disappear quickly.
+Timed-entry is one of the most important bookings in Rome, and the best slots can disappear quickly.

 What’s the best time for the Vatican Museums?